hyun31st/ipriot-car_park-prj/README.md

  - Display the 'OPEN' sign in green during operating hours and the 'CLOSE' sign in red when closed.

 ### Pseudo Code
-1	Import CarPark, Sensor and Display classes
+1	Import CarPark, Sensor and Display classes<br/>
-2	Initiate parking sensors
+2	Initiate parking sensors<br/>
-3	xxx number of parking bay sensors read current status and each parking bay sensor return signal(True) 4	Count available parking bay sensors and display the number on the sign 5	Count how many cars in the parking bay and update car_count variable.
+3	xxx number of parking bay sensors read current status and each parking bay sensor return signal(True)<br/>
+4	Count available parking bay sensors and display the number on the sign<br/>
+5	Count how many cars in the parking bay and update car_count variable.<br/>
-6	If a car enters the car parking, record the number plate and find the colours from the list.
+6	If a car enters the car parking, record the number plate and find the colours from the list.<br/>
-7	If the colour is not recognised by the sensor, assign 'Unknown' 8	car_count variable add 1
+7	If the colour is not recognised by the sensor, assign 'Unknown'<br/>
+8	car_count variable add 1<br/>
-9	Once the car parked on a parking bay, the parking bay sensor will return signal(True) but it doesn't change car_count variable because it's already updated when the car entered.
+9	Once the car parked on a parking bay, the parking bay sensor will return signal(True) but it doesn't change car_count variable because it's already updated when the car entered.<br/>
-10	If a car leave a parking bay, the sensor will return signal(False) but it doesn't change car_count variable.
+10	If a car leave a parking bay, the sensor will return signal(False) but it doesn't change car_count variable.<br/>
-11	If a car leave the car parking, remove the car detail and reduce car_count variable by 1.
+11	If a car leave the car parking, remove the car detail and reduce car_count variable by 1.<br/>

 ### Workflow